publisha/publisha.github.io/pages/editing_ePub.md

 If you delete the line altogether, the user will control the text alignment, in their eReader software settings.

 If the intention is to go back to InDesign in this workflow / editorial cycle, then you should avoid editing anything other than the CSS.
 Your objective (wherever possible) is to avoid editing the XHTML pages.
-Once you edit any other files inside the ePUB package, then roundtrip to InDesign will be difficult.
+Once you edit any other files inside the ePUB package, then roundtrip to InDesign will be very difficult.

-If your workflow requires that you edit the ePUB in order to consult the other members of your creative team or even a client, then you should copy and record the changes that you make so you can wind these changes back int a new version.
+If your workflow requires that you edit the ePUB in order to consult the other members of your creative team or even a client, then you should copy and record the changes that you make so you can wind these changes back int a new version.[^2]

 The other modifications that you may need to make are as follows.